Audio Cough Detection

 Annotating Events of Interest

-The Data Capture Lab has a manual label mode and an automatic event detection mode.
+The Data Studio has a manual label mode and an automatic event detection mode.
 For this tutorial, we are going to use automatic event detection mode and label the events.
 When we go to build the model, we will use these events to generate features to feed into the classifier.

 To label a region, click on the “Detect Segments” button then the selected segmentation algorithm detects the event, and then specify which label is associated with that event.
-If you have collected your data set through other means, you can also import CSV or WAV files into the Data Capture Lab.
-More details can be found :doc:`here </data-capture-lab/importing-external-sensor-data>.
+If you have collected your data set through other means, you can also import CSV or WAV files into the Data Studio.
+More details can be found :doc:`here </data-studio/importing-external-sensor-data>.

 Building a Model